LukeSmithxyz/st/README.md

 sudo make install
 ```

-Obviously, `make` is required to build. `fontconfig` is required for the
-default build, since it asks `fontconfig` for your system monospace font.
-It
-might be obvious, but `libX11` and `libXft` are required as well.
-Chances are,
-you have all of this installed already.
+Obviously, `make` is required to build. `fontconfig` is required for the default build, since it asks `fontconfig` for your system monospace font.
+It might be obvious, but `libX11` and `libXft` are required as well.
+Chances are, you have all of this installed already.

-On OpenBSD, be sure to edit `config.mk` first and remove `-lrt` from the
-`$LIBS` before compiling.
+On OpenBSD, be sure to edit `config.mk` first and remove `-lrt` from the `$LIBS` before compiling.

+Be sure to have a composite manager (`xcompmgr`, `compton`, etc.) running if you want transparency.

 ## How to configure dynamically with Xresources

-For many key variables, this build of `st` will look for X settings set in
-either `~/.Xdefaults` or `~/.Xresources`.
-You must run `xrdb` on one of these
-files to load the settings.
+For many key variables, this build of `st` will look for X settings set in either `~/.Xdefaults` or `~/.Xresources`.
+You must run `xrdb` on one of these files to load the settings.

 For example, you can define your desired fonts, transparency or colors: